mrward/mrward.github.com/source/_posts/2019-12-31-ProjectSystemToolsForVisualStudioMac.markdown

 To open a binary log file

-  - Right click the row and Open Binary Log File
+  - Right click the row in the Build Logging window and select Open Binary Log File

 Note that binary logs are only available when the project or solution is built.
 Support for design-time build binary logs should be available in Visual Studio for Mac 8.5.